opendocsg/slw-judgments-backfill/2006_SGCA_2/report.md

 **Chao Hick Tin JA (delivering the judgment of the court):**

-1       This was an appeal by the appellant against the decision of the High Court (reported at [2005] 4 SLR 76) reversing the decision of the Principal Assistant Registrar of Trade Marks (“PAR”) which revoked a trade mark registered by the respondent on the ground that for the relevant period of five years there had been non-use of the mark by the respondent.
+1       This was an appeal by the appellant against the decision of the High Court (reported at <span class="citation">[2005] 4 SLR 76</span>) reversing the decision of the Principal Assistant Registrar of Trade Marks (“PAR”) which revoked a trade mark registered by the respondent on the ground that for the relevant period of five years there had been non-use of the mark by the respondent.
 We heard and allowed the appeal on 22 November 2005, thus upholding the decision of the PAR to have the trade mark revoked.
 We now give our reasons.

 **The background**